BeagleBone Black - Adventures with PRU

 Change to the directory with the examples downloaded in the previous step - and run the makefiles

-cd /opt/source/pru-software-support-package/examples/am335x
+cd /opt/source/pru-software-support-package/examples/am335x make

 Once compiled, set the IO pins